-The color palette of DoubleTree Hilton is inspired by nature, so, neutral earth tones were used as a base-coat with strokes of saturated colors and rich shades overtop.
+The colour palette of DoubleTree Hilton is inspired by nature, so, neutral earth tones were used as a base-coat with strokes of saturated colours and rich shades overtop.

 The restaurant is a light space with green sofas and plants, where guests feel comfortable and at home.
-Geometric laying of Terrazzo tiles covers the floor, emphasizing the central axis of the hall.
+The geometric laying of Terrazzo tiles covers the floor, emphasizing the central axis of the hall.
 Decorative carved boiserie MDF panels cover the walls opposite the windows.
-Paintings on walls and boiserie continue on the ceiling, making the high space cozier.
+Paintings on walls and boiserie continue on the ceiling, making the high space cosier.
 Beautiful Patagonia granite is used as lining for buffet tables.